webplatform/docs/svg/elements/feComponentTransfer/index.md

 </feComponentTransfer>
 </syntaxhighlight>

-Here, since there are 4 input values to the "tableValues" array, the primitive divides the input color channel (which remember has been unitized into values from 0 to 1) into 3 segments of pixels whose red values are:
+Here, since there are 4 input values to the "tableValues" array, the primitive divides the input color channel (which remember has been unitized into values from 0 to 1) into 3 equal segments whose value ranges are:

   0.00 ...
 0.33
   0.33 ...
 0.66